bachya/aioguardian/docs/api.rst

 Command Classes
 ---------------

-The classes should not be instantiated directly; rather, the exist as properties of a :meth:`aioguardian.Client` class:
+The classes should not be instantiated directly; rather, they exist as properties of a :meth:`aioguardian.Client` class:

 * ``client.device`` is an instance of :meth:`aioguardian.commands.device.Device`.